ta3ag/lbd/_sources/install.txt

 This book is on the process of merging into llvm trunk but not finished yet.
-The merged llvm trunk version on my git hub is LLVM 3.3 released version.
+The merged llvm trunk version on lbd git hub is LLVM 3.3 released version.
-My Cpu0 example code is also based on llvm 3.3.
+The Cpu0 example code is also based on llvm 3.3.
 So, please install the llvm 3.3 debug version as the llvm release 3.3 installation, but without clang since the clang will waste time in build the Cpu0 backend tutorial code.